alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 I made a thing that I threw together in a week.

-I made a thing that is horrifically complicated, and held together with hot snot and string.
+I made a thing that is horrifically complicated, and held together with hot glue and string.

 I made a thing that people *seem* to be using.